voyanttools/dialogica/intro.md

 1. Have an online office hour(s) when you are available for people who are having trouble.
 1. Organize a discussion after students have finished the exercise to reinforce the ideas learned.
 1. Provide a short summary lecture that then links to the next unit.

+## Other sources of ideas

+We have created a list of links to other ideas for teaching text analysis.
+See [Other courses and useful links](/other.html).

 ----